pinax/pinax-project-account/README.md

 pinax-project-account
 =====================

-a starter project the incorporates account features from django-user-accounts
+a starter project that incorporates account features from django-user-accounts

 Usage: